reidmorrison/rocketjob/README.md

 self.cron_singleton = false
 ~~~

+##### Singleton

+Since Scheduled jobs now implement their own singleton logic, remove the singleton plugin from any scheduled jobs.

 #### Upgrading Batch Jobs to Rocket Job v6

 Rocket Job v6 replaces the array of symbol type for `input_categories` and `output_categories`